Have questions about formula?

 - In Australia all formulas must meet the required national standards.
 There is no evidence that one particular type or brand is better than any other.
 Choose what you can afford.

 - If your baby is under 6 months old, you need to use a 'starter' or 'first' formula.
-Between 6 and 12 months, starter formula is still suitable or you may use a 'second' or 'follow-on' formula.
+Between 6 and 12 months you can keep using starter formula or use a 'second' or 'follow-on' formula.
 Over 12 months, your baby doesn't need formula.

 - It is better to use a formula with a lower protein level to reduce the risk of baby becoming overweight.